microsoft/vc-ue-extensions/README.md

 ## Manually invoking the plugin

 The plugin is designed to be used with Visual Studio, and as such, it does not provide any user interfaces, commands, or logs within the Unreal Editor.
-However, it is still possible to test the plugin's execution by running the command below:
+However, it is still possible to test the plugin's execution by running the **sample** command below:

 ```powershell
 & "<AbsolutePathToEngine>\Engine\Binaries\Win64\UnrealEditor-Cmd.exe" "$Env:UserProfile\Unreal Projects\EmptyProject\EmptyProject.uproject" -run=VisualStudioTools -output "$Env:Temp\vs-ue-tools.json" [-unattended -noshadercompile -nosound -nullrhi -nocpuprofilertrace -nocrashreports -nosplash]